Welcome to the Physical Therapy Program

 Access this open education resource text.

-Students are expected to complete all sections of the book as this will be a foundation for your work in the clinical medicine course as well as throughout the DPT program.
-There will be an examination on medical terminology at the beginning of the fall semester in your Foundations of PT Management I course, so plan your time accordingly.
+This will be a foundation for your work in the clinical medicine course as well as throughout the DPT program.
+There will be an examination on medical terminology at the beginning of the fall semester in your Clinical Medicine and Pathology course, so plan your time accordingly.
+Students who do not score well on this exam will be required to repeat the exam at a later date.

 All students must complete CPR training prior to beginning any clinical education courses.
 Students must be certified in Basic Cardiac Life Support (BCLS) at the Healthcare Provider Level by the American Heart Association or the American Red Cross.
 Students must provide a copy of the Healthcare Provider Level card indicating active certification (requires recertification every two years).
 It is recommended that the student verify the course in advance to ensure that the course is appropriate.
 If students do not have a current, valid BCLS certificate by matriculation, a course will be offered on campus in September.